Caltech-IPAC/jupyter_firefly_extensions/README.md

 ### Install

-To fully take advantage for the extension you should first install `firefly_client`.
-If you choose not to use `firefly_client` not all the features will be available.
-Also, to use any of the widgets in this package you must install the jupyter widget manager (`@jupyter-widgets/jupyterlab-manager`)
+To use any of the widgets in this package you must install the jupyter widget manager (`@jupyter-widgets/jupyterlab-manager`)

 ```bash
 pip install firefly_client